Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Proposed Approach

 \subsection{Reducing Communication Cost}

 Our idea for reducing the communication cost of the algorithm in \eqref{eq:generalalgo} is by quantizing the uplink and downlink information.

 In iteration $r$, node $i$ updates $\btheta_i^{(r)}$ to obtain $\btheta_i^{(r+1)}$.
 We wish to quantize $\cQ( \X_i; \btheta_i^{(r+1)})$ before sending it to the server.
 This may create large quantization error.
-Instead, a better approach is to quantize and transmit the {\it change} in $\cQ(\X_i; \btheta_i)$, i.e., $\cQ( \X_i; \btheta_i^{(r+1)}) - \cQ( \X_i; \btheta_i^{(r)} )$.
-The reason is intuitive: As the algorithm converges, one can expect that the change of $\cQ(\X_i; \btheta_i)$ to vanish, which in turn makes the compression error to be zero.
-However, directly compressing such changes may sometimes be too aggressive.
+Instead, a better approach is to quantize and transmit the {\it change} in $\cQ(\X_i; \btheta_i)$, i.e., $\cQ( \X_i; \btheta_i^{(r+1)}) - \cQ( \X_i; \btheta_i^{(r)} )$. { The reason is intuitive: As the algorithm converges, one can expect that the change of $\cQ(\X_i; \btheta_i)$ to vanish, which in turn makes the compressed version of the change of $\cQ(\X_i; \btheta_i)$ to vanish.
+This means that the ``compression error'' of the change of $\cQ(\X_i; \btheta_i)$ will approach zero upon convergence of the algorithm.} However, directly compressing such changes may sometimes be too aggressive.
 It often makes the key quantities used for the subsequent step (e.g., gradient) too noisy, and thus could hinder the convergence guarantees; see, e.g., \cite{karimireddy2019error}.
 A remedy is to employ the so-called {\it error feedback} (EF) mechanism introduced in \cite{karimireddy2019error}.
 EF can be understood as a noise reduction approach.
 It has also been shown to improve the convergence rate of some compressed gradient methods, e.g., \cite{alistarh2017qsgd}.

 To see how EF can be used in GCCA, let the server maintain an estimate of $\M_i^{(r+1)}=\cQ( \X_i; \btheta_i^{(r+1)} )$ for node $i$ in iteration $r$.
 This estimated version is denoted as $\widehat{\M}_i^{(r+1)}$ [cf. Eq.~\eqref{eq:M_update_theta}].
 Similarly, every node maintains an estimated version of $\G^{(r)}$, which is denoted as $\widehat{\G}^{(r)}$.
 These terms will be used in the node operations and server operations.